MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 a = tensor.shape();
 b = a * 2
 ```
 will simply generate webnn graph nodes that call shape and the mul operator.
-This would mean that the mul op would normally throw an
-exception because it expects tensors as inputs not JS numbers that a shape operator returns.
-Here is where the polyfill comes in to
-handle JSNumbers passed as input to a mul op.
+This implies that the mul operation would typically raise an exception, as it expects tensor inputs rather than JavaScript numbers, which are returned by shape operators.
+The polyfill addresses this issue by enabling the mul operation to handle JavaScript numbers as valid inputs.

 **CpuOps.js** defines all the polyfill ops needed to augment **MLGraphBuilder** with operators that work on JS Number.
 Before
 loadModelGraph is called, the polyfill needs to be installed with